-- 54. Tenant Rent: The amount payable monthly by the Family as rent to HHA.
-If all utilities (except telephone) and other essential housing services are supplied by the HHA, Tenant Rent equals Total Tenant Payment.
-If some or all utilities (except telephone) and other essential housing services are not supplied by the HHA the cost thereof is not included in the amount paid as rent, and Tenant Rent equals Total Tenant Payment less the Utility Allowance. - 55.
-Total Tenant Payment (TTP): The TTP is calculated using the following formula: The greater of 30% of the monthly Adjusted Income (as defined in these policies) or 10% of the monthly Annual Income (as defined in these policies), but never less than the Minimum Rent.
+- 56. Total Tenant Payment (TTP): The TTP is calculated using the following formula:

+The greater of 30% of the monthly Adjusted Income (as defined in these policies) or 10% of the monthly Annual Income (as defined in these policies), but never less than the Minimum Rent.
 If the Resident pays utilities directly to the utility supplier, the amount of the Utility Allowance is deducted from the TTP.
-See also definition for Tenant Rent. - 56.
-Uniform Federal Accessibility Standards: Standards for the design, construction, and alteration of publicly owned residential structures to insure that physically disabled persons will have ready access to and use of such structures. - 57.
+See also definition for Tenant Rent. - 57.
+Uniform Federal Accessibility Standards: Standards for the design, construction, and alteration of publicly owned residential structures to insure that physically disabled persons will have ready access to and use of such structures. - 58.
 Utilities: Utilities means water, electricity, gas, other heating, refrigeration and cooking fuels, trash collection, and sewerage services.
-Telephone service is not included as a utility. - 58.
+Telephone service is not included as a utility. - 59.
 Utility Reimbursement: If the Utility Allowance exceeds the Total Tenant Payment of the family, the Authority will provide a Utility Reimbursement Payment to the family each month.
-The check will be made out directly to the tenant. - 59.
+The check will be made out directly to the tenant. - 60.
 Very Low-Income Family: A very low-income family has an Annual Income less than 50 percent of the median Annual Income for the area, adjusted for family size, as determined by HUD. - 61.
 Welfare Assistance: Welfare or other payments to families or individuals based on need, that are made under programs, separately or jointly, by federal, state or local governments. - 62.
 Work Activities: The term work activities means: - a.
 Unsubsidized employment; - b.
 Subsidized private sector employment; - c.
 Subsidized public sector employment; - d.
 Work experience (including work associated with the refurbishing of publicly assisted housing) if sufficient private sector employment is not available; - e.
 On-the-job training; - f.
 Job search and job readiness programs; - g.
 Community service programs; - h.
 Vocational educational training (< 12 months); - i.
 Job skills training directly related to employment; - j.
-Education directly related to employment, in the case of a recipient who has not received a high school diploma or certificate of high school equivalency; - k.
-Satisfactory attendance at a secondary school or in a course of study leading to a certificate of general equivalence; - I. The provision of child care services to an individual who is participating in a community service program.
+Education directly related to employment, in the case of a recipient who has not received a high school diploma or certificate of high school equivalency; - Satisfactory attendance at a secondary school or in a course of study leading to a certificate of general equivalence; - The provision of child care services to an individual who is participating in a community service program.